History, tourist information, and nearby accommodation

-During the Middle Ages the castle served as a centre of power to counter the threat from the Scots, but then it was taken over as the principle residence of the Prince Bishops of Durham - a sort of half-ecclesiastical, half-royal title given to the bishops of Durham, who ruled both the souls and the bodies of their flock.
+During the Middle Ages the castle served as a centre of power to counter the threat from the Scots, but then it was taken over as the principal residence of the Prince Bishops of Durham - a sort of half-ecclesiastical, half-royal title given to the bishops of Durham, who ruled both the souls and the bodies of their flock.

-The castle itself covers three sides of a courtyard - the old inner bailey - and you can clearly trace the additions made by various bishops over time, as each bishop placed his personal coat of arms on the bit of wall he had rebuilt.
+The castle covers three sides of a courtyard - the old inner bailey - and you can trace the additions made by various bishops over time, as each bishop placed his coat of arms on the bit of wall he had rebuilt.

 To the west of the Gatehouse is the Great Hall, a relic of the 13th and 14th centuries, and now serving much the same purpose as the dining hall for the University.
 The basement of the hall now houses the wine cellars.
 Opposite the Gatehouse is one of the oldest parts of the castle, built by Bishop Pudsey (1153-1195).

 One of the most memorable moments of a visit to Durham Castle is your first sight of The Black Staircase, which is situated between the Great Hall and Bishop Pudsey's building, The Black Staircase, named for the dark oak of which it was made, reaches 57 feet high.
 It was originally freestanding; relying on the walls for support, but now it is braced by plain, rounded columns.

 The oldest part of the castle still largely intact is the Norman Chapel, built in 1080.
 There is wonderful stonework here, especially in the carved capitals of the columns.
 Look for the fascinating scene of a hunt in progress carved upon the northwest column.